 The General Plan amendment would provide land use designations that would reflect the land use density for the site.
 The existing General Plan designation is Residential, Very Low Density.
 This designation allows a density of 1-2 units per acre; therefore, the maximum number of units would be 17 units.
 These would be very large lots and prohibitive to develop with the increases in construction costs.
 The proposed General Plan amendment would amend the General Plan to Residential, Medium Density to allow up to 8 units per acre.
-The designation could be amended to Residential, Low Density for up to 4 units per acre.
-That would create an inconsistency since a greater density is allowed by the Single Family R-1 zoning district.
+The proposed density is 5.3 du/ac; approximately one unit greater than allowed in the Residential, Low Density often used for the R-1 Single Family Residential zoning district.
+If it were amended to the Residential, Low Density designation, the city would create an inconsistency since a greater density is allowed by the Single Family R-1 zoning district.
 The proposed development is consistent with lot sizes to the north and staff believes the increased density is appropriate for the site and location.